github/game-off-2012/README.md

 ## Genetics

 Towers and creeps (or bugs) have a genetic system based on alleles.
+Towers are branched from the their specific base tower (which determines their attack type) and then given random alleles.
 These alleles do not act quite like real alleles, as they are all dominant and you only need one for a trait to be changed, however they add a natural progression of towers.

 Every tower starts off with random alleles, and an allele to give it a specific attack type.
 New alleles can be purchased or gained by connecting towers to other towers.
 However, beware, as with genetics you cannot gain a trait (or allele) without losing one of your existing ones.
 When you buy alleles you are able to see how the allele will impact your tower and discard it if you choose so.
 Connecting towers gives you less control, but making connections between towers is free so it is a good way to spread the traits of amazing towers.